ayufan-rock64/linux-build/recipes/dist-upgrade.md

 ## X11 and older releases

 When upgrading from older releases, some users have reported issues with X11 no longer starting.
-If you are upgrading an older (i.e. `0.5.x`) release with a desktop environment, before rebooting the systemit is advisable that you run the following command:
+If you are upgrading an older (i.e. `0.5.x`) release with a desktop environment, before rebooting the system it is advisable that you run the following command:

 ```bash
 sudo apt-get install xserver-xorg-video-armsoc